EgoAlpha/prompt-course/docs/EvaRelia/evalua.md

 The authors compared the few-sample cueing with the zero-sample cueing experiments, in which only a limited improvement was found for the few-sample cueing compared to the zero-sample cueing.
 This suggests that the current zero-sample learning ability of large language models is approaching its less-sample learning ability.
 It is also mentioned in the paper that the original GPT-3 performs much better than zero-sample learning.
 The improvement in GPT-3 is due to the improvements in manual alignment and instruction tuning in the current large models, which allow the models to better understand the meaning and context of the task in advance, thus making them perform better.

-&ensp;&ensp;&ensp;&ensp;In this article, the authors manually look at the comprehension dimension, the knowledge dimension, the reasoning dimension, and the computational dimension.
+In this article, the authors manually look at the comprehension dimension, the knowledge dimension, the reasoning dimension, and the computational dimension.
 Four dimensions are used to assess the capability of the LLM model.

 1. Comprehension dimension: The comprehension of the large model is good and the meaning can be understood correctly for most tasks, reflecting the ability of the large model to understand the context.
 2. Knowledge dimension: In the knowledge dimension, large models struggled to recall domain-specific knowledge for subject exams such as law, biology and physics, an observation that highlights the importance of integrating more domain-specific knowledge into the model, either through the use of dedicated domain-specific knowledge bases or knowledge-enhancing pre-training techniques.